 Table of Contents:

-Let’s take C major.
+Let’s take a step back and break that down.
 Here’s a C major scale.
-Notice that we’ve assigned a number to each note of the scale:
+We’ll assign a number to each note of the scale:

-There’s a very easy way to do this: add a seventh to our triads.
+The 2-5-1 already sounds very nice, but we can add more depth to it by adding a seventh to each chord.
 This creates major and minor seven chords.
 Here’s an example in C major:

 One way to get familiar with the 2-5-1 is to recognize it by ear.
 Here are some songs that use this handy progression.

 The Maroon 5 song “Sunday Morning” is a fantastic introduction to the 2-5-1 chord progression because it uses 2-5-1s over and over (and in C major too!).
-This gives the song its relaxed, jazzy sound.
-We have a tutorial on this song here.
+This gives the song a relaxed, jazzy sound perfectly reminescent of lazy Sunday mornings.
+(P.S.: We have a tutorial on this song here.)

 You can find the 2-5-1 in classical music, often as a way to end a longer progression.
 For example, here’s a section of Bach’s Brandenburg Concerto No. 2 in F Major.
 (Robert Hutchinson does a phenomenal job of explaining this progression here, the larger of which is the Circle of Fifths progression.)